Peugeot Traveller MPV review

 Equipment is generous on both of the two models available.
 Active has a dual-zone climate control system, cruise control for relaxed motorway driving, a DAB radio, Bluetooth and a seven-inch infotainment screen.
 The Allure adds power-adjustable heated front seats, leather trim, a panoramic glass roof, keyless entry and xenon headlights.
-Sat nav, though, remains a £240 optional extra.
+Sat nav is also fitted as standard in Allure versions.

 As a van-based vehicle, the Traveller has a simple and fairly upright driver’s environment, which the long-legged may find restrictive.
 The dashboard itself is smart if not the last word in cutting-edge design, while materials are solid and workmanlike.

 The trim elsewhere inside – including the seats – doesn’t quite match the feeling of luxury provided by the more expensive Volkswagen Caravelle, but comfort is good and few passengers are likely to feel hard done by – although it’s a bit noisy inside and the huge interior can seem a bit echoey.